hmxmilohax/dance-central-1-deluxe/README.md

 ## Install

-### Xenia-Emulator

-To install on Xenia, copy your vanilla Xbox 360 1.0 arks to `\_build\gen`

-then just navigate to `user_scripts` and run `build_xenia.py` to automatically build and run Dance Central Deluxe.

 ### Xbox

 **NOTE: You WILL need a modded/hacked console to play this mod on console.
 I hope this is clear**

-On Xbox, copy the gen folder and the xex from `_build/` to the same location your base copy of Dance Central lives.
+On Xbox, copy the `gen` folder and the xex from `_build/` to the same location your base copy of Dance Central lives.

 If installing for the first time, make sure you rename the vanilla `default.xex` to `default_vanilla.xex` for safety.

 Make sure you clear your system cache.

-To clear system cache, navigate to `System Settings>Storage` and press Y to clear the system cache.
+Do this by navigating to `System Settings>Storage` and press Y to clear the system cache.

 Also make sure to `disable` any enabled updates for Dance Central in Aurora.
-Dance Central Deluxe rolls TU2 into its base installation.
+Dance Central Deluxe rolls `TU2` into its base installation.

 Run the build script again to pull any new updates committed to the repo and rebuild a new ark/hdr.

+### Xenia Emulator

+To install on Xenia, copy your vanilla Xbox 360 1.0 arks to `\_build\gen`

+then just navigate to `user_scripts` and run `build_xenia.py` to automatically build and run Dance Central Deluxe.

 ## DLC

 You can find DLC packs for all Dance Central titles in [this drive](https://drive.google.com/drive/folders/1Wc_oYoY8I-HL8XYOlau5qi99CQkPoStl).

-On Xenia, launch it and go to "File" > "Install Content" and select all the DLC files you want to install.
+On Xenia, launch it and navigate to `File` > `Install Content` and select all the DLC files you want to install.
 You can select more than one at a time.

 ## Dependencies